Poutine in Quebec

 ©TQ/L. Gagnon

-Eat all the poutine.
-The Queen may not approve of such gluttony, but I’d be remiss if I didn’t at least mention Québec’s signature dish (so good, y’all) to the royal baby, naive as she may be just two weeks into her life.
+The Duchess may not give into such gluttony, but I’d be remiss if I didn’t at least mention Québec’s signature dish: French fries and cheese curds drowning in gravy.
 And when better to try it then at the annual Festival de la Poutine at the end of each summer with so many varieties available to sample?
+Even if you’re visiting at another time of year, this food tour of Montreal will give you a taste of what the city’s cuisine is all about.

 COMMENTS